 In every alcohol-related offense, we thoroughly examine the facts of the case and advise clients on the merits of contesting the charges or negotiating a plea bargain to a lesser offense with fewer consequences.
 Our goal is always to minimize the impact of the charges on the young person’s life.

-Contact Our Glendale And Peoria Minor DUI Defense Attorneys
+Contact Our Glendale And Peoria Underage Drinking Attorneys

 Contact an underage drinking lawyer who will discreetly handle your case.
 Call a Glendale and Peoria underage drinking attorney at (623) 847-7117 now or contact us online.
 We offer a free, 30-minute phone consultation.
 I accept credit cards or payment plans.
 We serve clients throughout Maricopa County and have office locations in Glendale, Tempe, Scottsdale, and Phoenix.